-At Machu Picchu, Where the Veil is Thin includes some personal reflections on taking a friend’s memory with me on pilgrimage.
+A Pilgrimage of the Heart at Machu Picchu includes some personal reflections on taking a friend’s memory with me on pilgrimage.

 A Few Practical Suggestions for Visiting Machu Picchu: As a UNESCO World Heritage Site, access to Machu Picchu is tightly controlled.
 International travelers fly into Lima and then to Cusco.
 From there, you can travel to Machu Picchu either by Inca Rail or by hiking.
 Hikers must go with a licensed guide and make reservations well in advance.
-Access to the Inca Trail is limited to 500 hikers a day.
 The classic route is a five-day expedition, but shorter options are also possible.